 Economics as a subject is regarded as the bedrock of all management and social science-based disciplines.
-The persistently low level of students' achievement in Economics in senior secondary school (SSS II) examinations has become a thing of great concern to all stakeholders.
-This study examined students' performance in the SSS II Economics qualifying examination in Kano State and the influence of gender and schools' nature on their performances in Economics.
-An ex-post-facto design of descriptive research was adopted for the study.
+The persistently low level of students' achievement in economics in senior secondary school examinations has become a thing of great concern to all stakeholders.
+This study examined students' performance in the Senior Secondary School economics qualifying examination in Kano State and the influence of sex and schools' nature on their performances in economics.
+An ex-post facto design of descriptive research was adopted for the study.
 A proforma was used to collect data from a sample of 300 students, selected using a stratified random sampling procedure from the secondary schools in Kano State, Nigeria.
-The data collected were the students' performances in the Economics achievement test.
-The data were analysed using descriptive statistics and an independent sample t-test.
-Overall, the results showed that students performed above average and a significant gender difference exists in Economics performance.
+The data were analysed using descriptive statistics and an independent-sample t-test to test the hypotheses.
+Overall results showed that students performed above average and a significant gender difference exists in economics performance.
+Similarly, there is no significant difference in students' performance with respect to the schools' nature (boarding and day schools).

-Keywords: Economics, qualifying examination, students' performance;
+Keywords: Economics, examination, students' performance, school nature;

-^{}ADDRESS FOR CORRESPONDENCE: Ado Abdu Bichi, Northwest University, Kano, Nigeria E-mail address: adopsychometrician@gmail.com
+^{} ADDRESS FOR CORRESPONDENCE: Ado Abdu Bichi, Northwest University, Kano 700282, Nigeria.
+E-mail address: adospecial@gmail.com